-Student Services examined the Accreditation Team's recommendation for a Student Services Staffing Plan and analyzed data from the Student Demographic Comparisons Fall 2005 - Fall 2009, Program Review documents, and the 2007 - 2008 Student Services SLOAC Survey Results, among other sources to, identify student equity and access concerns as well as the appropriate Classified and Faculty positions to address the needs.
+Student services examined the accreditation team's recommendation for a student services staffing plan and analyzed data from the Student Demographic Comparisons Fall 2005 - Fall 2009; program reviews; and the 2007 - 2008 Student Services SLOAC survey results, among other sources, to identify student equity and access concerns as well as the appropriate classified and faculty positions to address them.
 This information will be used as part of the college's Position Justification process and help shape future college planning and resource allocation decisions.